Have Questions?

 Table 4.3.1.1 of the IMC further details that each person shall be afforded 60 CFM of air.
 What it does NOT specify upfront is air can be supplied by ventilation or a recirculated air system that reduces contamination.
 In other words ait that has been cleaned by a Smoke Eater

-Further, section 403.2 speaks to this being allowed.
+Furthermore, Section 403.2 addresses this allowance.
 It states when an “engineered ventilation system will prevent the maximum concentration of contaminants for exceeding that obtainable by the rate of outdoor ventilation ” .. the rate of outdoor air shall be reduced in accordance of the engineered system design.
 The thumbnail sketch: it’s ALLOWED to use an air purifier as part of the ventilation system.

 The IMC can’t make your inspector agree with you.
 Be respectful, point out this information.
 Ask them to compromise with you.
 You may even have to take this information to a zoning board for an exception.
 However, this should be allowed. you can see the entire contents of the IMC Chapter 4 on the Web